 We operate in different time zones at the moment.
+Sometimes we may as well be in different countries.
 I know evenings after work is good for you, but early evening for me is all about splashing in the tub, snuggling down for stories, and packing school bags ready for the next day.
 By the time that’s done and I’ve had some dinner and an uninterrupted conversation with the husband I’m pretty much ready for my bed.
 I know, rock n’ roll right.
 My night ends as your night begins.
 For me, staying in, is the new going out.
-And if staying in involves PJ’s and a bit of TV then I’m in heaven.
+And if staying in involves PJ’s and a bit of TV, then I’m in heaven.

 Let’s do the shopping trip just you and me, like old times.
 Except I’m not really sure what’s ‘in’ right now.
 The ‘new’ me doesn’t really do dresses much nowadays.
 No one at Rhyme Time wants to see me flash my knickers whilst I’m crawling around after the baby.
 And I think I have actually lost the ability to walk in heels even though I put in years of practice.
 I could do with a new jumper though.

 I would invite you to accompany us to soft play, but I like you and I wouldn’t wish that hell on my worst enemy.